Erin McLeod: Halifax Tides FC

 Having initially planned on retirement, McLeod was approached by Northern Super League side Halifax Tides and signed in October 2024.
-McLeod played in the club's inaugural match on April 26, 2025, a 4-1 defeat to the Calgary Wild.
-Having sustained a season-ending injury in June, on Wednesday September 3rd, 2025, she announced her retirement from professional soccer.
+McLeod played in the club's inaugural match on April 26, 2025, a 4–1 defeat to the Calgary Wild.
+Having sustained a season-ending injury in June, on Wednesday September 3, 2025, she announced her retirement from professional soccer.
 She took on the roles of technical consultant and head of player development for Inter Halifax Soccer Club, and serves on the NSL advisory group.

 International career

 2001-2002: Youth level

 In May 2000, McLeod was 1 of 40 players selected by the Canadian Soccer Association for a week-long training camp in Vancouver, BC for the newly formed Canadian women's under-19 and under-17 national teams.
 She was subsequently named to the under-17 roster.
-Later that year, McLeod was called up for the under-17 training camps in Nebraska that took place August 9–13 and two friendlies that followed on August 11 and 13.
+Later that year, McLeod was called up for the under-17 training camps in Nebraska and subsequent friendlies that took place in August.

 McLeod played in the under-19 team's first international tournament, the third annual adidas Cup, in May 2001.
 She started in goal for the May 29 match against China, which they lost 3–0.
 She was the starting goalkeeper in a match against Japan on May 31, helping to record the first international win for Canada's under-19 team.
-During Canada's final game of the tournament on June 2 against Finland, McLeod subbed in for Anne Ogundele during the second half.
-Canada lost 3–2, resulting in a third place tie at the adidas Cup.
+During Canada's final game of the tournament against Finland, McLeod was subbed in for Anne Ogundele during the second half.
+Canada lost 3–2, resulting in a tied third-place position.

-After McLeod was called up for an under-21 training camp that took place June 11–18, 2001 in Mexico, she appeared in two exhibition games against Mexico.
+After McLeod was called up for an under-21 training camp in June 2001, she appeared in two friendlies against Mexico.
 Later in June, she was called up for an under-19 training camp in Toronto.
-Following the camp, the under-19 team took on the United States in two international friendlies on June 30 and July 2.
-McLeod started in goal for both games, allowing twelve goals total.
+Following the camp, the under-19 team took on the United States in two friendlies on June 30 and July 2.
+McLeod started in goal for both games, conceding twelve goals across both matches.

 McLeod was named to the 18-player roster for the under-21 Open Nordic Cup in Gjorvik, Norway held July 25–31, 2001.
 The team arrived a week before the tournament to train and participate in an exhibition match against a 1. divisjon all-star team on July 23.
 McLeod made several appearances during the tournament, with Canada earning fifth place.